rodrimati1992/abi_stable_crates/readme.md

-A library is for doing Rust-to-Rust ffi, with a focus on loading libraries to program startup.
+A library is for doing Rust-to-Rust ffi, with a focus on creating libraries loadable at program startup.

-This library allows moving loading of Rust libraries to runtime, even if they were built with different Rust versions,
+This library allows defining Rust libraries that can be loaded at runtime, even if they were built with a different Rust version than the crate that depends on it.

 # Features